 You don’t need a gym membership to stay fit.

 Bodyweight exercises, together with proper sleep and diet, are enough to keep you healthy and strong.
 This is an effective and simple bodyweight workout that will get you building more muscle mass, cutting fat, improving flexibility, and turbocharging your mobility.

 If you follow the routine as outlined (and maintain a healthy diet), you will see visible results in 4-6 weeks.

-There are many variations of body-weight fitness routines out there – the following has been carefully put together by Reddit’s Bodyweight Fitness community (which includes input from academics and other professionals in physiology).
-What follows is a simple, step by step guide for what to do during an example workout.
-This 4-part, simple bodyweight workout is commonly referred to on Reddit as the “Recommended Routine.”
+There are many variations of body-weight fitness routines out there – the following has been carefully put together by Reddit’s Bodyweight Fitness specialists (including academics and professional trainers).

 - Make sure you sleep for at least 7 hours each night (at least 8 hours after a workout day).

 - Where possible, video links are provided for each exercise.
 Maintaining proper form is very important – if you can’t do an exercise without breaking form, don’t do it at all!

 - Any time you see a progression (denoted by → sign), it means that you advance to the next exercise in each group once you’re able to do the full set of the previous.
 For example, once you’re able to do 3 sets of 8 inclined push-ups, you can move on to the full push-ups.
 Each time you work out, you only do the exercise for level you’re at.
 At minimum, you should be able to do 3 sets of 5 reps of an exercise (if not, go back to the previous level).
 Once you can do 3 x 5, aim for 3 x 6 during the next workout, and so on.

 - Shoulder Band Warmup for 5-10 repetitions (reps).